LegendApp/presentation-local-first/slides/slides.md

 <!--
 Or we could just create a totally new object.
 We can make a lookup table that takes a key and points into a different observable.

-Then that child is two-way bound into the users$ object.
+Then that child is two-way bound into another observable.

 This works well because computeds are lazy.
-So it creates new virtual proxies for each child dynamically as we access them.
+So it creates new proxies for each child dynamically as we access them.
 And that laziness allows something interesting...
 -->

 ---